 - Earn 2 points per $1 spent on eligible local transit and commuting purchases

 Best for Airport Lounge Access: Chase Sapphire Reserve® Card

 The Chase Sapphire Reserve® Card offers complimentary access to more than 1,300 airport lounges worldwide through Priority Pass Select, a major global airport lounge network.
 Your traveling companions get in on the action too.

 If you regularly travel with your family and transit airports with Priority Pass lounges — and most major international hubs have at least one — then you can easily offset the $550 annual fee with airport lounge visits alone.

 - Get a $300 travel credit every year after your account anniversary

-- Earn 50,000 bonus Ultimate Rewards points as a sign-up bonus after you spend at least $4,000 in qualifying purchases within three months — worth up to $750 when redeemed for airfare, hotels, and other travel purchases through the Ultimate Rewards portal
+- Spend at least $4,000 in qualifying purchases within 3 months to earn 60,000 bonus Ultimate Rewards points.
+That’s worth up to $900 when redeemed for airfare, hotels, and other travel purchases through the Chase Ultimate Rewards portal.

 - Transfer Ultimate Rewards points to around a dozen Chase travel partners at a 1-to-1 ratio